 In 17 days we journey into the desert of Nevada equipped with cameras, strobes, bikes, fury costumes and open minds to explore, experience and capture the art and cultural festival of Burning Man.

 The sun is low on the horizon, the sea is calm.
 Soon the village of Uummannaq with its heart shaped mountain disappears behind us.
 Our sea kayaks point towards the massive island of Storøen, 8 km away.
 Its fiery-red lighted cliff drops 1,000 meters vertically into the sea and attracts us like a magnet.
 We are at latitude 70° 40’, far north of the Arctic Circle.
 Here, far away from the rush of human civilization, we have all the time in the world to observe the magical spectacle of nature.
 Under the midnight sun the sea changes colour to crimson-blue, and its surface becomes so glassy that everything is reflected as in a mirror.
 Mountain sides light up in powerful reds, shadows lengthen, and the icebergs seem to be under a giant spotlight.

 We are incredibly pleased to launch our new website planetvisible.com

 This is an important step for us.
 We invite you to stop by and spread the word and importantly feel free to leave a comment.

-Contrasts, mountains, snow and winter sports are fascinating subjects for photographer Jean-Luc Grossmann.
-He uses the play of light, shade and back-lighting to create the dramatic moods that mark his story.
+Contrasts, mountains, snow and the outdoors are fascinating subjects for photographer Jean-Luc Grossmann.
+He loves to use the play of light, shade and back-lighting to create the dramatic moods that mark this photo series.

 Between 1922 and 1934 the best racers in the world descended on Klausen Pass to compete in the hill climb.
 These images re-create the atmosphere from this time using a Classic 1937 Auto Union C-type.